-For our purposes, all we really need is a plate, bowl or coffee cup, fork, spoon, butter knife, and maybe a kettle.
+For our purposes, the kitchen basics of how to cook in a hotel room include a plate, bowl or coffee cup, fork, spoon, butter knife, and maybe a kettle.
 The meals that you will end up cooking in your hotel room are not fancy and could be maybe considered a glorified picnic or cheese platter.

 The first thing you should know about me is that I don’t pack a lot of food.
 We are light travelers, taking only a big backpack and a small bag for my plane food.
 When packing safe plane/train food, I will pack twice as much as I think I will need in case of delays and to ensure I have something to eat for the first day we arrive.

 Before we go, I look up what grocery stores are near the hotel.
 Cooking in a hotel room will almost always start with a trip to the grocery store on the first day we arrive.
 This way I can stock up on food and also get a small glimpse into the country’s eating habits.
 It’s always fascinating to see another country’s grocery stores.

 Another tip is to look for ex-pat grocery stores or chains.
 Singapore, Dubai, and Doha, I went to either a chain I knew or a specialty ex-pat store where I was able to find products I have tried and where the labeling was in English.
 The only downside is these stores tend to be on the expensive side.

 The tools you need to cook in a hotel room